 Americans With Disabilities – The Vernon Hills Park District will comply with the Americans With Disabilities Act (ADA), which prohibits discrimination in the provision of programs, services, or activities to individuals with disabilities.
 We invite any participant with a special need to contact our staff or our SRA staff, upon registration, so that a smooth inclusion can occur.
 If you have any questions regarding the Park District’s ADA policy, or believe you have been unfairly discriminated against in the provision of programs, services, or activities of the Vernon Hills Park District, please contact the District ADA Compliance Officer, Tom Ritter by mail at 635 N. Aspen Drive, Vernon Hills, IL 60061 or by telephone at 847-996-6802.
 For the deaf or hearing-impaired, call the Illinois Relay Center voice only operator at (800) 526-0857.

 Discipline – A positive approach is used regarding discipline.
 Staff periodically reviews rules with participants during programs.
-If inappropriate or unacceptable behavior occurs, prompt resolution will be sought and the Behavior Code of Conduct will be used as a guideline.
+If inappropriate or unacceptable behavior occurs, prompt resolution will be sought and the District Behavior Management Policy (2.39) will be used as a guideline.
 The Park District reserves the right to remove a participant whose actions endanger the safety of himself or others.

 Fees: Resident/Non-Resident (NR) – Vernon Hills residents significantly contribute to the operating budget of the Park District by paying property taxes.
 Everyone who resides within the boundaries of the Park District are eligible to receive resident discounted rates.
 Once per year, each Vernon Hills household is required to show proof of residency in order to qualify for resident rates.
 Families living within Hawthorn School District #73 are also eligible to receive resident discounted rates for programs, Lakeview Fitness memberships, and Lakeview Fitness daily passes.
 The only exceptions are facility rentals and daily admission to the Family Aquatic Center.
 In addition, District 73 residents must wait until the non-resident registration dates to register for programs.
 Non-resident fees are the second fees shown in program descriptions.
 These rates are not discounted and are necessary in order to ensure that non-resident participants contribute to the overall financing of the park system on an equitable basis with residents.